That’s right: LEGALLY BLONDE

 So what makes LEGALLY BLONDE so great on a storytelling level?
 Well try these three reasons for size:

-3. Elle subverts our expectations from the beginning.
 At grass roots level, Elle is a “classic” girly-girl.
 She loves pink; she loves her teeny dog; she looks a million dollars.
-And her ambitions are pretty *usual* for a young woman of her background: she wants to get married; have the white picket fence; the 2.4 kids; the flashy house and car; the gorgeous husband and to never have to worry about money.
+And her ambitions are pretty *usual* for a young woman of her background.
+She wants to get married; have the white picket fence; the 2.4 kids; the flashy house and car; the gorgeous husband and to never have to worry about money.

 It would have been easy to paint Elle as a spoilt brat, but instead she is a REALLY NICE PERSON.
 Everyone loves her.
 She is genuine and warm and has loads of friends.
-Again, it would have been easy to paint her as a complete bimbo – but NO: Elle is someone who has a firm head on her shoulders, as indicated in that early scene where a shop assistant tries to get one over on her with the dress, but Elle sends her packing with a flea in her ear.
+Again, it would have been easy to paint her as a complete bimbo, but NO … Elle is someone who has a firm head on her shoulders.
+This is indicated in that early scene where a shop assistant tries to get one over on her with the dress, but Elle sends her packing with a flea in her ear.

-In other words then, Elle is not what we expect.
+In other words then, LEGALLY BLONDE shows us that Elle is not who we expect.
 She is not the character we *think* we have seen millions of times before, which is the Spoilt Princess and/or blonde airhead.
 And what a refreshing change!

 In comparison, stereotypes abound in the spec pile: it’s chockfull of brats and bimbos to the hilt, especially in the Rom Com genre.
 Too often, female protagonists have to realise there is more to life than material goods or their own vanity.
 Reader response?
 LE YAWN.

-Lesson 1: Surprise us with your characterisation.
+Lesson 1: Surprise us with your characterisation, like LEGALLY BLONDE.
 As Elle demonstrates, “surprising” doesn’t have to mean “off the scale” weird.
 Just step to the left a little … That’s better.

 But even MORE refreshingly, those characters who REVISE their opinions of Elle also get what they deserve: both Vivian Kensington and Professor Stromwell do not take Elle seriously in the first instance, but over the course of the narrative come to her aid and thus are rewarded accordingly.
 This shows Elle can let bygones be bygones and is ANOTHER tick in her favour as a “good” person, because she does not hold grudges.